Class MemoryUtil

 public static PointerBuffer memRealloc(@Nullable PointerBuffer ptr, int size)

-PointerBuffer version of memRealloc(java.nio.ByteBuffer, int).
+PointerBuffer version of memRealloc(ByteBuffer, int).

 Parameters: